gordonjmarc/oath/README.md

 SHOW TABLES FROM `app`;
 ```

-Notice that there is a Time header here, but not in examples provided.
-Since entries may be variable, it makes parsing a bit challenging.
+Notice that there is a Time header here, but not in example provided in the assignment.
+Since entries may be variable in real life, it makes parsing a bit challenging, I shall assume the standard provided can be accounted for in this implementation, and entry format should require regular expression allowing to capture all contents of entry.

+I assume User@Host is the first header , and the final part of the statement is SQL statement itself.

 ## Links